306-373-9633

 Bambi Wineland is the mother of two internationally adopted children, a traveler, the Founder and CEO of Motherland Travel.
 Motherland Travel designs Heritage Journeys for families with internationally adopted children.
 The emphasis of these Heritage Journeys is on family bonding, building self-esteem and cultivating pride in a family’s multi-cultural heritage.

-By Sandy Karwacki-Farber, BA about Guatemala City
+By fgesgd about Guatemala City

 Start your trip to Guatemala City